-I can’t help but think something has gone terribly wrong here in the UK, we seem to be setting our future managers and future entrepreneurs on a path to fail miserably – just by pushing them down a road that doesn’t stack up as a viable long term solution to this worlds issues.
+I can’t help but think something has gone terribly wrong here in the UK, we seem to be setting our future managers and future entrepreneurs on a path to fail miserably – just by pushing them down a road that doesn’t stack up as a viable long term solution to the issues of this world.

 You and I both understand that the future is being written as I write this and the world we once understood, with all its foibles is changing by the minute, it’s changing into something very different.

 Technology, jobs and our understanding of science is moving at such a pace it feels like it may end up destroying itself – ffs we have now got a picture – like a real image of a black hole.
 It’s all moving very fast.
 And yet, for some reason, there is an expectation that the methods we’ve used in the past, that have stood the test of time are no longer fit for purpose.